AlvaroCavalcante/hand-face-detector/README.md

 When specifying the **checkpoint_dir** parameter, the last checkpoint will be used to evaluate the model performance on eval data.

-## Exporting trained model
-After training a great model, you probably would like to export it into the savedModel format to use it in the inference code.
+Finally, after training your object detector, you would probably like to export it to **savedModel** format for use in the inference code.
 To do so, just run the following command:

 ```
 python models/research/object_detection/exporter_main_v2.py \